Forzafonz/Colosseum/README.md

 ## About:

-This is a single page Full Stack application with synchronization features.
-It allows user to create, save, watch and share playlists with other people.
+This is a single page Full Stack application which supports synchronization features.
+It allows user to create, save, watch and share playlists in real time with other people.
 The application supports live chat as well.

 # Key Features:

-*  Single Page Application;
+*  Single Page Application
-*  Built using functional React;
+*  Built using functional React
-*  Reducer was used to controll global application state;
+*  **Reducer** was used to control global application state
-*  **Socket.io** was used to enable playlist, video and chat synchronization across multiple clients.
+*  **Socket.io** was used to enable playlist, video and chat synchronization across multiple clients
-*  Landing page is built useing THREE.js for React.
+*  Landing page is built using THREE.js for React

 [For installation steps see below](#getting-started)